LLarean/localization-sheets-tools/README.md

 1. Open your Google Sheet → **Extensions → Apps Script**
 2. Go to **Project Settings** and copy the **Script ID**
-3. In the repo root, copy `.clasp.json.example` to `.clasp.json` and paste your Script ID:
+3. Copy `.clasp.json.example` to `.clasp.json` and paste your Script ID:
 ```json
 {
   "scriptId": "YOUR_SCRIPT_ID_HERE",